kennysmithed/origins24/origins_reading_wk3.md

 ## Animal Cognition

 Fitch provides a brief summary of concepts in non-human animals.
-The general conclusion is that nonhuman animals demonstrate an impressive array of complex cognitive abilities.
+The general conclusion is that nonhuman animals demonstrate an impressive array of complex cognitive abilities, which aren;t reflected in their communication systems.
 This has two important implications.
-First, much of this sophisticated cognition is possible in the absence of language, and presumably preexisted the emergence of the ability to externalise these rich mental lives in our species.
-Second, many capabilities which were previously thought to be uniquely human have been found in nonhuman animals.
-Fitch focuses on concepts, but the same is true of things sophisticated behaviours like tool use.
+First, much of this sophisticated cognition is possible in the absence of language, and presumably preexisted the emergence of the ability to externalise these rich mental lives in humans.
+Second, many capabilities which were previously thought to be uniquely human have been found in nonhuman animals; Fitch focuses on concepts, but the same is true of sophisticated behaviours like tool use.
 The clip below shows a chimpanzee using stone tools to crack open nuts, demonstrating fine motor control and planning:

 <!-- [embed]https://www.youtube.com/watch?v=2N34Fcn3J00[/embed] -->
 <iframe width="560" height="315"